SebastianRzk/Looksyk/Readme.md

 The default graph location is in `~/graph` (or the configured location in the `config.json`).

 The application port and the graph location can be provided by arguments ( `--port` and `--graph-location`).

+The application title can be modified with the argument `--title`.

 ## Usage